 A student who has followed the above protocol will be referred to the Dean of Students' Office to investigate the reported situation and determine if amnesty from disciplinary action will be granted.
 Students granted amnesty will still be required to participate in an educational component and will be referred to the Student Wellness office for this.
 If the student does not complete the required educational component, they will be referred to the Dean of Students' Office for formal disciplinary action.

 The Be a Good SAM policy only refers to on-campus disciplinary sanctions, not criminal penalties from law enforcement.
-For more information, please review the Texas 911 Lifeline legislation in this document.
-In the case of alcohol poisoning or drug overdose, contact EMS immediately!
+For more information, please review the Texas 911 Lifeline legislation below.